-Standout dishes for me (on subsequent visits too) are the mapo tofu (without meat) and the excellent, excellent aubergine with garlic sauce.
+Standout dishes for me (on subsequent visits too) are the mapo tofu (without meat) and the excellent, excellent eggplant with garlic sauce.
 Stupidly good.
 Come gather here in the bosom of alcoholic melancholy and nourish your soul with the glorious items from the red menu.

 This is Oslo's best kept secret that is a secret no more.